Building a dividend income floor:

 JEPI

 JPMorgan Equity Premium Income.
 Higher current yield (~7%) via covered calls.
 Lower total return than SCHD historically.
 For someone who needs income now more than dividend growth.
+Note that part of a covered-call "yield" is return of your own capital, not income; see Covered-Call ETFs.

 Total-return approach (VTI sold at 4%): mathematically equivalent in many scenarios, but behaviorally different.
 With dividends you don't sell assets.
 Psychologically that feels very different from drawing down principal, even when the math matches.
 For disciplined investors it doesn't matter.
 For most people it does.